Shilajit Risks and Side Effects: Safe Use Tips

 - Fakes or adulterants: Some products are mixed with fillers like dirt or chemicals, reducing efficacy and adding unknown risks.

-WebMD warns that unpurified Shilajit should be avoided, as it can be harmful.
-In Europe, where regulations are strict, choosing certified products is vital to mitigate these dangers.
-The NVWA (Dutch Food and Consumer Product Safety Authority) has issued warnings about imported supplements with contaminants.
-From 2026 reports, cases of heavy metal poisoning from cheap Shilajit have been documented in the UK and Germany.
-To avoid these dangers, always opt for lab-tested, certified Shilajit from reputable sources.
-Vitadote ensures all products are tested for heavy metals and contaminants, providing certificates of analysis for transparency.
-This not only reduces risks but also ensures you get the full benefits without compromise.
+Unpurified Shilajit should be avoided, as it can be harmful.
+In Europe, where regulations are strict, choosing lab-tested products is vital to mitigate these dangers.
+The NVWA (Dutch Food and Consumer Product Safety Authority) oversees food-supplement safety and acts against contaminated imports.
+Heavy-metal contamination in cheap, untested Shilajit is a well-documented risk.
+To avoid these dangers, always opt for lab-tested Shilajit from reputable sources.
+Vitadote tests all products for heavy metals and contaminants, providing certificates of analysis for transparency.
+This not only reduces risks but also helps you get the full benefits without compromise.

 How to Use Shilajit Safely: Tips